Merrill's Marauders (film): Reception

 Merrill's Marauders was critically and financially successful, and was the final Warner Bros. film made in CinemaScope.
 The film was illustrated in a movie tie-in Dell Comics American comic book.
 Eighteen years after this film, Sam Fuller made another war film, The Big Red One, this time based on his own combat experiences in wartime Europe.

 Death of Jeff Chandler

 During the film, Jeff Chandler, who had back problems, injured himself playing baseball with some of the American soldiers working on the film.
 Despite the pain, Chandler had injections and continued filming; his pain is noticeable.
+He fainted during shooting in the hot jungle, was flown back to Clark Air base in a U.S. Army helicopter and finished the film without further problems.
 On returning to the U.S., he died under anesthesia during back surgery.
+His death was deemed malpractice and resulted in a lawsuit that ended with a large settlement.